When is Teej 2026 in Nepal? Teej 2083 Dates

 The role of the husband in Teej

-Teej 2024 in Nepal: When was Haritalika Teej 2024 date?
+Teej 2024 in Nepal: When is Haritalika Teej 2024 date?

-Whether celebrating teej 2024 Nepali style or honoring the teej 2024 Sindhi customs, devotees observe Teej Vrat 2024 with devotion.
+Whether celebrating teej 2024 Nepali style or honouring the teej 2024 Sindhi customs, devotees observe Teej Vrat 2024 with devotion.
 Popular queries include teej 2024 kab hai, teej 2024 me kab hai, and teej kb hein 2024—a reflection of its widespread significance.

 Teej 2023 festival date: When was Teej 2023 celebrated in Nepal?

-Teej 2022: When is Teej in 2022?
+Teej 2022: When was Teej 2022 in Nepal?

-Teej 2021 date: When was Teej celebrated on year 2021?
+Teej 2021 date: When was Teej celebrated in 2021?

-In 2021, the Nepali festival Teej (Haritalika Teej) was celebrated on August 23rd, 2021 (August 23, 2021 in the Gregorian calendar).
+In 2021, the Nepali festival Teej (Haritalika Teej) was celebrated on August 23rd, 2021 (August 23, 2021, in the Gregorian calendar).
 In the Nepali calendar, it was Bhadra 7, 2078.

 Some popular Teej songs in Nepal include "Teejko Rahar Aayo Barilai", "Chhori Buhari Alchhi", "Nacham Chhamma Chhama", "Rato Sari Lagau", and "Maita Jau Piyari", according to Spotify playlists.
 Many Teej songs are released every year, and a few popular ones from recent years include "Dancema Ma Ek Number", "Teej Aayo", and "Chhadke Pote Rati Sari"

-Several new Teej songs are already gaining popularity for the 2025/2082 Teej festival in Nepal.
+Several new Teej songs are already gaining popularity for the 2026/2083 Teej festival in Nepal.
 Some of the most talked-about include "Nariko Rahar" by Prakash Parajuli, Nisha Ranapal, and Smarika Dhakal, and "Teejako Ramita" by Shantishree Pariyar and Kastup Panta.
 Other notable songs include those featuring Pashupati Sharma, Samikshya Adhikari, and Khem Century.

 Teej is a time for celebration, dance, and music that brings everyone together.
 From timeless classics to fresh hits, these songs have been part of countless gatherings.
-Whether you’re looking for Teej songs download, searching for Teej songs lyrics, or humming along to your favorite Devi Gharti Magar Teej song, this list captures the heart of the festival.
+Whether you’re looking for Teej songs download, searching for Teej songs lyrics, or humming along to your favourite Devi Gharti Magar Teej song, this list captures the heart of the festival.
 Each track here is a beloved Nepali Teej song that continues to make Nepali Teej 2025 joyful and memorable.

 • TEEJ SONG – Devi Gharti Magar (2025): A new release filled with energy and festive beats for this year’s celebrations.